Managed Endpoints API

 Security

-You can access the managed endpoints only via authentication to provide better security.
-The feature supports all of our standard API authentication groups - public and private.
-However, you have to assign the specific API group to the specific managed endpoint first by setting it up in your API settings.
-The reason for it is that only keys that belong to the configured API groups can be used for authenticated managed endpoint HTTP calls.
+To provide better security, you can access the Managed endpoints only via authentication.
+The feature supports all of our standards API authentication groups —public and private.
+However, you must first assign the specific API group to the specific Managed endpoint by setting it up in your API settings.
+Only keys that belong to the configured API groups can be used to authenticate and manage endpoint HTTP calls.

 📘